Lauren Weisberger: The Devil Wears Prada

 Weisberger's first book, The Devil Wears Prada, was published by Broadway Books in 2003; it spent six months on The New York Times Best Seller List.
 By July 2006, The Devil Wears Prada was the best-selling mass-market softcover book in the nation, according to Publishers Weekly.

-The Devil Wears Prada is a semi-fictional but highly critical view of the Manhattan elite, largely based on Weisberger's experience at Vogue magazine.
-There is much speculation that book's primary character Miranda Priestly represents Wintour and the fictional Elias-Clark publishing company in the book is modeled after Condé Nast.
+The Devil Wears Prada is a semi-fictional but highly critical book on the Manhattan elite, and is largely based on Weisberger's experience at Vogue magazine.
+The book's primary character Miranda Priestly is believed to represent Wintour and the fictional Elias-Clark publishing company in the book is believed to be modeled on Condé Nast.
 The book focuses on many comical aspects of a first job in the world of elite fashion.

 While commercially successful, the book was not well received at Vogue.
-Kate Betts, a Vogue editor, criticized Weisberger and the book in The New York Times, writing that Weisberger and Wintour are actually the direct counterparts of their fictional characters and that "Andrea is just as much a snob as the snobs she is thrown in with."
+Kate Betts, a Vogue editor, criticized Weisberger and the book in The New York Times, writing that Weisberger and Wintour are actually the direct counterparts of their fictional characters.
+"Andrea is just as much a snob as the snobs she is thrown in with," Betts wrote in April 2003.

 Film

 Film rights to The Devil Wears Prada were acquired by 20th Century Fox, which released a movie of the same name in June 2006, starring Meryl Streep (as Miranda Priestly) and Anne Hathaway (as Andrea Sachs).
 The film grossed $27.5 million in its opening weekend, and amassed U.S. sales of nearly $125 million and worldwide sales of $326 million, making it one of the top-grossing films of summer 2006.

-The film departs from the book in several ways.
-For example, in the film, Andrea is a graduate of Northwestern University; in the book, she is a graduate of Brown University.
-The film depicts Miranda asking Andrea to accompany her to Paris when a colleague falls ill.
-The book, however, has Emily catching mono and being unable to go with Miranda.
-In the book, Andrea's best friend Lily is an alcoholic who gets into a car crash, leaving Andrea to decide whether to stay with Miranda in Paris or return to assist her friend.
-The movie does not include any of these details and ends with Andrea and Miranda parting in Paris but viewing each other with mutual respect.
-In the book, however, Andrea curses Miranda to her face and is consequently fired.

 Weisberger made a brief cameo in the film as the twins' nanny.